 - Full length poetry collections and chapbooks will be considered.

 - A ten-point evaluation system as well as a review method is used to evaluate and select manuscripts.
 Manuscripts which receive 8 points and above are considered for publication.

 - Simultaneous and multiple submissions are allowed.
 Please inform us immediately upon the acceptance of your manuscript by another publisher.

 - While we encourage the inclusion of work previously published in a journal or anthology, we prefer not to include entire works already published as chapbooks, or a significant portion of another book.
-Please limit up to 6 poems from a previous chapbook/book, or 1 short story.
+Please limit up to 6 poems from a previous chapbook/book.